 - MiddAlert (RAVE) and MiddAlert.net

 - Middlebury College website

-- Email lists to residents, dining, and/or departments
+- Email to facility, staff, students

 - Phone trees

 - "Runners" and/or posted signs

 The notification will usually be sent to all students, faculty, and staff (or to an appropriate segment of the community if the event is limited to a defined part of campus) using the MiddAlert system or email.
 The entire campus community will be notified when there is at least the potential that a very large segment of the community will be affected by a situation or event, or when there is a threat to the operation of the campus as a whole.
 There will be a continuing assessment of the situation to determine which segments of the campus community should be notified or if the greater community should be notified.